zhanghantao0316/perturbation_expansion/README.md

 ## 3. Green's functions and their limitations at r ->0
-Please note that we have rigorously handled the limits of the Green's functions GC0 (Coulomb Green's funtion) and GHO (harmonic  oscillator Green's function) as r approaches zero, with the analytical results defined limitGC0 a and limitGHO
+Please note that we have rigorously handled the limits of the Green's functions GC0 (Coulomb Green's funtion) and GHO (harmonic  oscillator Green's function) as r approaches zero, with the analytical results defined limitGC0 and limitGHO

 ## 4. Integration Parameters
 | Parameter   | Value  | Description                          |